Harass, capture or kill a wild animal damaging private property

 The law

-Special rules apply to:
+Species-specific rules apply to:

-- Species listed as extirpated, endangered, orthreatened under the Endangered Species Act, 2007
+- species listed as extirpated, endangered, orthreatened under the Endangered Species Act, 2007

 - moose